Frequently Asked Questions

-A. Normal turnaround time is 1-3 days.
+A. Normal turnaround time is 1-3 business days.
 Although it is rare to experience more than a 36 hour delay for results to be available, 72 hours may be required to analyze some samples during times of heavy volume.Additionally, we offer a RUSH SERVICE.
 Rush service is provided as follows:

 A. Samples are dried either under vacuum, or by block drying.
 When dried under vacuum, samples are placed into a drying pistol filled with desiccant.
 The best vacuum available is .015 mm Hg.
 Please indicate on the analysis form drying temperature, etc. when requesting a sample to be dried.
 We request that no samples be submitted in aqueous solution.
 Our drying procedures are for the removal of residual solvents or contact moisture.

 A. In most cases in our laboratory, detection is performed by thermal conductivity.
 Since isotopes of an atom have the same number of electrons as the atom, this process does not distinguish one isotope of an atom from the other.
 The illustration below, using Deuterium, will give an example of how the results will appear.

 Since our instruments detect all D atoms as if they were H, the above illustration would be detected as H12 .